-- Climate change is more likely to affect the poorest countries. - Less financial resources to adapt; Climate-impact does not necessarily harm the emitting country. - Poorest countries have contributed less to the climate change. - But morality is different from moralising and is often poorly served by it. - We need to figure out how to do more using less resources.
+- Climate change is more likely to affect the poorest countries. - Less financial resources to adapt - Climate-impact does not necessarily affect polluting countries. - Poorest countries have contributed less to the climate change. - We need to figure out how to do more using less resources.